Advisory Council biographies

 Jane is passionate about sport and highlights of her career include six years at the Sydney Organising Committee for the Olympic Games and a stint as CEO of the NSW Institute of Sport.

 Jane is a Fellow of the Governance Institute of Australia and the Australian Institute of Company Directors and an Honorary Fellow of the Institute of Public Administration and the University of Sydney.
 Jane is a member of Chief Executive Women.
-Jane holds a Masters of Public Administration, Bachelor of Law and a Bachelor of Economics (Hons) from the University of Sydney.
+Jane holds a Master of Public Administration, Bachelor of Law and a Bachelor of Economics (Hons) from the University of Sydney.

 Jane has over 30 years’ lived experience of paraplegia following a car accident in 1990.